Your Guide to Treating Neck Pain Facet Joints

 The technique used in this procedure is called radiofrequency ablation (RFA).
 The radio waves create a targeted area of heat on a small part of the nerve tissue, which blocks its ability to transmit pain signals to your brain.
 Because the nerve can no longer communicate the pain, you experience relief.
 For many people, this relief can last anywhere from six to twelve months, and in some cases, even longer.
 While the nerves can eventually regenerate, the procedure can be repeated if the pain returns, offering you a long-term strategy for managing chronic neck pain and improving your quality of life.

-What Conditions Does This Procedure Treat?
+What Conditions Can This Procedure Treat?

 Cervical facet radiofrequency neurotomy is a targeted treatment for several types of chronic neck pain, especially when it originates from the small facet joints in your cervical spine.
 If you’re dealing with persistent discomfort that hasn’t responded to other therapies, this procedure might be the solution.
 Here are the specific conditions it can help manage.

-Cervical Facet Joint Syndrome
+Treating Cervical Facet Joint Syndrome

 This happens when the facet joints in your neck become inflamed from arthritis or injury, causing persistent neck pain and stiffness.
 Radiofrequency neurotomy directly addresses this by using heat to disable the tiny nerves supplying these painful joints.
 By stopping pain signals before they reach your brain, the treatment provides significant relief, helping you get back to your daily activities with more comfort.